 SECTION A: General (must be completed) Please accept this as notification that I (the mother) am entitled to and intend to take SPL (and ShPP if section C is completed).
-Mother's Surname mether o carriame Mother's First name(s) Partner's surname Partner's first name(s) Partner's Address Partner's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that a apply must be completed) Date mother started (or intends to start) statutory maternity leave Date mother's statutory maternity leave ended (or will end) Total number of weeks of statutory maternity leave that will have been taken at the date that statutory maternity leave ends Date mother started (or intends to start) SMP or MA Date mother started (or interior to start) own or win Date mother's SMP or MA ended (or will end) Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment) SECTION C: Amount of SPL available (must be completed) Total number of weeks of SPL created (52 weeks less total number of maternity weeks taken and any SPL from a previous notice and revocation) Total number of weeks of SPL I (the mother) intend to take Total number of weeks of SPL my partner intends to take SECTION D: Indication of Mother's leave intentions (must b binding) e completed but is not I (the mother) currently expect to take SPL as follows: T (the mother) currently expect to take or E as follows.
-Note: It will usually be helpful to answer this in a "From...
-To..." format SECTION E: Amount of ShPP available (only complete if cla Total number of weeks of ShPP created (39 weeks less total number of SMP taken and any ShPP paid from a previous notice and revocation) Total number of weeks of ShPP I (the mother) intend to take: Total number of weeks of ShPP my partner intends to take:
+Mother's Surname Mother's First name(s) Partner's surname Partner's first name(s) Partner's Address Partner's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that apply must be completed) Date mother started (or intends to start) statutory maternity leave Date mother's statutory maternity leave ended (or will end) Total number of weeks of statutory maternity leave that will have been taken at the date that statutory maternity leave ends Date mother started (or intends to start) SMP or MA Date mother's SMP or MA ended (or will end) Total women on afore the CNAD on MA has been used a well been Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment) SECTION C: Amount of SPL available (must be completed) Total number of weeks of SPL created (52 weeks less total number of maternity weeks taken and any SPL from a previous notice and revocation) Total number of weeks of SPL I (the mother) intend to take Total number of weeks of SPL my partner intends to take SECTION D: Indication of Mother's leave intentions (must be completed but is not binding)

+I (the mother) currently expect to take SPL as follows: Nicker Married and the least of the control of the Note: It will usually be helpful to answer this in a "From To" format SECTION E: Amount of ShPP available (only complete if claiming ShPP) Total number of weeks of ShPP created (39 weeks less total number of SMP taken and any ShPP paid from a previous notice and revocation) Total number of weeks of ShDD I (the methor) intend to take: Total number of weeks of ShPP my partner intends to take: Total number of weeks of ShPP my partner intends to take: